 Visitors may access physical materials (books, journals, videos) within library buildings.
 Current students, faculty, and staff may check out materials using their U of M identification card.
 Learn about borrowing options for visitors on our Borrowing Privileges page.

 We encourage visitors to contact the specific library of interest prior their visit, especially when planning group visits.
 Doing so helps us provide you with the best possible research experience.
 If you are not sure where to start, please contact Wilson Reference at (612) 624-3321 or email at email@example.com.

 Current University of Minnesota--Twin Cities students, faculty, and staff have unlimited access to library computers.

 All visitors are invited to stop by a library service desk to sign up for computer workstation card by presenting a valid government issued photo ID.
-This card will give the visitor up to two hours of computer access per day and is valid for six months.
-After six months the card may be renewed with library staff.
+This card will give the visitor up to two hours of computer access per day and is valid for one year.
+After one year the card may be renewed with library staff.

 Catalog-only computers are available in selected library locations and are intended to offer users quick catalog searches without requiring any type of guest user registration.

 Visitors may use library computers to access most of our licensed indexes and databases and electronic books while using library computer workstations.
 Visitors are expected to abide by University Libraries policies.

 Due to licensing restrictions, off-site access to online resources is only available to current University of Minnesota--Twin Cities students, faculty, and staff.

 Minnesota residents can take advantage of the Electronic Library of Minnesota for journal articles, ebooks, and more.

 Alumni have additional options through the Alumni Association.